iamjoshk/ha-discogs/README.md

 3. Generate a personal access token
 4. Copy the token and use it during integration setup

+### Integration Settings

+The update intervals for the standard sensors (collection, wantlist, and collection value sensors) and for random record are each configurable.
+During setup, you can select the interval you want to use in minutes.
+After setup, you can change the intervals clicking the settings gear and updating the interval values.

 ## Available Actions

 Note: the data returned even for small collections will exceed the limit (65535 characters) of entity attributes, so the action responses are returned as responses only with an option to download the response as a JSON file.